 - Bacon is low carb, and a source of both protein and fats–essentials for keto

-The key is making sure you select the best brands and rotate bacon with other Keto friendly protein and fat sources (no bacon and eggs every day).
+The key is making sure you select the best brands and rotate bacon with other Keto friendly protein and bacon fat sources (no bacon and eggs every day).

 Why is Bacon Helpful for Keto?

 As we’ve discussed, bacon is a source of protein, fats, and even vitamins and minerals.
 And the best brands don’t contain nitrates or added sweeteners.
 With some key criteria in mind, bacon can fit well into your keto diet, even though it seems counter-intuitive to literature on low-carb diet trends.

 But to help, we’ve selected the best brands for keto.
 The bacon brands we selected were not based on prestige, but the quality of ingredients.
 Every brand was selected based on the following criteria: